Q1. Do I need to be present in Vienna to attend the DIBT program or can it be completed online?

 Q13.
 I read on your website that you have some scholarships available.
 What do I need to do to apply for a scholarship?

-Some students will get a grant of approximately € 2.045,10 per month (tax and social insurance will be deducted from this amount) from the Austrian Science Fund (FWF).
+Some students will receive an employment contract of approximately € 2.500 per month (tax and social insurance will be deducted from this amount) from the Austrian Science Fund (FWF).
 Please note that all applicants will be considered for the grant, so there is no need to make a separate application for this.

 Q14.
 On the application form it says that I need to submit an outline of a potential thesis topic.
 Is there any special format I should use?

-You do not have to choose a specific thesis topic before admission, as this will be done within the first year of the program.
-You also do not need to find a supervisor before admission.
-For the outline on the application form, you should describe your first ideas about research topics you are interested in.
+Although you do not necessarily have to choose a specific thesis topic before admission, as this will be done within the first year of the program, there is a list of DIBT research topics available on which you can base your research ideas in your application.
+You do not need to find a supervisor before admission, this will also be decided during the first year of study.
+For the outline on the application form, you should describe your first ideas about research topics you are interested in - to help you, please see the DIBT research topics below.
 There is no set format for this, so it’s up to each candidate how they present their ideas.

 Q15.
 Is there a list of DIBT research areas which I can choose from?

-DIBT provides the opportunity to conduct research in the following areas:
+DIBT provides the opportunity to conduct research in the following broad research areas:

 Determination of taxable profit